-Tip two?
-Make sure you have an emergency kit on hand so that you have food, water and First-Aid supplies at your disposal, especially handy in case of power outage or injury.
+2. Make sure you have a hurricane emergency kit on hand so that you have food, water and First-Aid supplies at your disposal, especially handy in case of power outage or injury.

 The National Hurricane Center recommends the following items in your disaster supply kit: